hoangchb/STAT-418-Final-Project/final_writeup.md

 ### Data Cleaning/Feature Engineering for Model
 To prepare the data for modeling, null values and data types were examined.
 Rows containing null values were removed from the dataset.

 The binary features `has_microphone` and `is_wireless` were converted to integers (0 and 1).
+The `frequency_response` feature was originally a string and was parsed to extract numeric features: `min_freq` and `max_freq`.
+The original `frequency_response` column was then dropped.

 The categorical variables `form_factor` and `type` were label encoded.
 The `color` feature, which can contain multiple values, was split and transformed into separate binary columns using one-hot encoding.
 Brands in `brand` with fewer than 5 counts were grouped into an 'Other' category before encoding.
-The encoded values were saved in a new column titled `brand_encoded` for further analysis and model fit.
+The encoded values were saved in a new column titled `brand_encoded` for further analysis and model fitting.

 The correlation heatmap showed all predictors had correlations below 0.5, indicating no strong linear relationships among the features.